(12/19/2020 c)

 Once I took a photograph, hoping for orb backscatter.

-Instead I captured three pool players giving me the bird.
+Instead I captured three pool players giving me the finger.

 Electromagnetic field detectors don’t work.